Refinishing Furniture…

 organized labor, sheetmetal contractors, plumbing contractors, mechanical engineers, architects, and building inspectors to advise

-the department on procedures and costs related to implementing the proposed guidelines. - The department shall develop and submit the nonbinding guidelines to the Legislature, and file copies with the Department of
+- The department shall develop and submit the nonbinding guidelines to the Legislature, and file copies with the Department of

 General Services and the State Building Standards Commission, by January 1, 1992. - The guidelines developed by the department pursuant to this section shall be nonbinding and voluntary, and shall therefore, be exempt from the procedures for adoption of regulations, including the review and approval by the Office of Administrative Law, pursuant to Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of the Government Code.